 Using a hydraulic pump I tested a stock 22XX valve screw to failure.
 The screw head started to lift around 2100 PSI and sheared off at around 2500.
 Using hydraulic fluid instead of air, the valve did not shoot out of the tube.
 It only moved about a half-inch.

 The first photo shows the valve screw at 2000 PSI.
 The second is right after the screw head sheared off.
 The last shows the remainder of the screw left in the valve.

 Below is one of the hydraulic pumps I set up for pressure testing parts.
 It produces around 10,000 PSI.
 The connector on the front is a modified Discovery fill adapter that threads directly into the Crosman/Benjamin 7/8" OD tubes.
 Hydraulic fluid doesn't compress like air does, it doesn't explode violently in this type of testing

 UPDATED MAY 26, 2018

 THE WORLD LEADER IN HIGH-PERFORMANCE PARTS FOR CROSMAN & BENJAMIN AIRGUNS

 Copyright © 2015 - 2022 Magnum Gunworks, LLC ™.
 All rights reserved.

 SAFE PRESSURE LIMITS

 These are the safe pressure limits for the following models with my upgrade valve screws.
 For Discovery 3000 PSI leaves better than a 3:1 safety margin, 3200 is the absolute limit.
 Maximus has a 13XX valve stem that should be upgraded to a Marauder stem for higher pressure.
-With only two valve screws 2200 PSI is comfortably within the 3:1 margin, 2400 is the absolute limit.
-For 3000 PSI models the limit is 3200.
+With only two valve screws 2200 PSI is within the 3:1 margin, 2400 is the absolute limit.
+For 3000 PSI models the absolute limit is 3200.